-NON-COMPLIANT REQUIREMENTS

-REQUIREMENTS REMENTS REQUIRED PROPOSED

-Density: 4.6 dwellings at R40; however, Norfolk Precincts limits to 2 dwellings per lot.

-Officer Comments:

-Clause 20(4) (d) (ii) of the City of Vincent Town Planning Scheme No. 1 states that "within areas coded R40 a maximum of two dwellings will be permitted per lot".
-The definition of lot in the Town Planning Scheme is the same as the Planning and Development Act 2005, which means a green title lot and not a survey strata lot.
-Therefore, for the purpose of this application and the Norfolk Precinct, there can be only two dwellings per green title lot.

-Due to the restriction in the Norfolk Precinct, the applicant has lodged and received subdivision approval for four green title lots.
-The City's Officers are of the opinion that the subject land can accommodate four dwellings; however, have recommended that a condition be placed on the Approval, stating that the Building Licence cannot be issued until the subdivision conditions are cleared and the four new certificates of title are issued.

-subdivision conditions are cleared and the rout new certificates of title are issued.
-Street Setbacks (Burt Street): Ground Floor Average street setback to Burt Street = 5.86 metres Unit 1 - The Burt Street setback to unit 1 is 1.5 metres - 3.8 metres.
+NON-COMPLIANT REQUIREMENTS REQUIREMENTS REQUIRED PROPOSED Density: 4.6 dwellings at R40; however, Norfolk Precincts limits to 2 dwellings per lot.
+4 dwellings.
+Officer Comments: areas coded R40 a m in the Town Planning which means a green f the City of Vincent Town Planning aximum of two dwellings will be perr Scheme is the same as the Plann title lot and not a survey strata lot. rfolk Precinct, there can be only two nitted per lot [°] .
+The definition of lot ning and Development Act 2005, Therefore, for the purpose of this subdivision approval f subject land can accor be placed on the Ap n in the Norfolk Precinct, the app or four green title lots.
+The City's O mmodate four dwellings; however, ha proval, stating that the Building Lic are cleared and the four new certifica fficers are of the opinion that the ave recommended that a condition sence cannot be issued until the Street Setbacks (Burt Street): Ground Floor Average street setback to Burt Street = 5.86 metres Unit 1 - The Burt Street setback to unit 1 is 1.5 metres - 3.8 metres.
 Upper Floor -Burt Street Upper Floor Walls - 2 metres behind the ground floor main building line.
 Unit 1 In line with the ground floor main building line. -Norfolk Street Upper Floor Walls - 2 metres behind the ground floor main building line.
 In line with the ground floor main building line.
-Dual Street Frontages and Corner Sites (Norfolk Street): Upper floor building walls = 1.5 metres behind the ground floor main building line.
+DualStreetFrontagesandCornerSites(Norfolk Street): Upper floor building walls = 1.5 metres behind the ground floor main building line.
 Unit 2 Upper Floor In line to 1.15 metres behind the ground floor main building line.
 Unit 3 Upper Floor In line with the ground floor main building line.

 NON-COMPLIANT REQUIREMENTS

 REQUIREMENTS REQUIRED PROPOSED

 Unit 4

 Upper Floor

 In line to 1.15 metres behind the

 ground floor main building line.

+Officer Comments:

-Supported - The proposed two-storey single houses are representative of contemporary design of today's era, which is also consistent with several existing contemporary dwellings in the North Perth area.
-The dwellings fronting Norfolk Street maintain the existing street setback line and the upper floor balconies facing Norfolk Street provide views to the Perth Hills.
+design of today's era, in the North Perth are pposed two-storey single houses an which is also consistent with severa ea.
+The dwellings fronting Norfolk S upper floor balconies facing Norfolk al existing contemporary dwellings Street maintain the existing street

-The Residential Design Elements Policy under Clause 6.4.1, states that: 'residential development should complement the existing streetscape and should be designed to harmonise with the streetscape and adjoining properties'.
-Dwellings along Burt Street and Norfolk Street are inconsistent in architectural style, and the streetscape contains a mix of developments that vary in age, height, style and building materials.
-In this context, Burt Street and Norfolk Street is considered as a dynamic and emerging contemporary streetscape.
+development should harmonise with the st Norfolk Street are inco developments that va ign Elements Policy under Clause complement the existing streetsca treetscape and adjoining properties' onsistent in architectural style, and ry in age, height, style and buildin Street is considered as a dynam ape and should be designed to Dwellings along Burt Street and the streetscape contains a mix of g materials.
+In this context, Burt

 The upper floor street setbacks of the proposed development are non-compliant with the acceptable development criteria of the City's Residential Design Elements Policy as outlined in the above.
 However, it is considered the proposed street setbacks are compliant with the Performance Criteria for this standard, in that the contemporary façade is staggered, comprises a select range of attractive external wall surface treatments that will provide articulation and interest to Burt Street and Norfolk Street, and that the setback of the balcony will assist in the passive surveillance of the street.

-0.00.01 1 6.00

-Side and Rea r Unit 1
+Side and Rear

 Setbacks: -West

 Ground Floor

 1.5 metres Nil - 2.1 metres

 Officer Comments:

+not considered to have an undue im dary wall is compliant with the require

+nents are provided pursuant to Clause 38